zenflip/tradecraft/docs/does-a-stop-loss-help.md

 = 200 / 0.30
 = $666

-So you can only open a $666 position (on margin) if you want to keep total risk at 2%.
+So you can only open a $666 position if you want to keep total risk at 2%.
-Even though you're "using 3× leverage," you're not overexposed — you're just borrowing efficiently.
+Even though you're "using 3× leverage," you're not overexposed — you're just using leverage efficiently.

 ### 4. Compare different setups